maxhbr/LDBcollector/md/IPL-1.0.md

 Comments on (easy) usability
 ----------------------------

+-   **↑**Is OSI Approved (source:
+    [SPDX](https://spdx.org/licenses/IPL-1.0.html "SPDX"))

--   **↑** This license was later renamed the Common Public License (CPL).
+-   **↑**This license was later renamed the Common Public License (CPL).
     It is used for OpenAFS and Postfix and has been accepted in Debian main since 2000. (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))

--   **↑** Is OSI Approved (source:
-    [SPDX](https://spdx.org/licenses/IPL-1.0.html "SPDX"))

 -   Google Classification is RECIPROCAL (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))